 - Photocopy of passport biographical page/Greek ID Card

 Applications are reviewed by the Admissions Committee and by an Academic Advisor.
 We look for evidence of your potential to be successful at Webster University.
-Primary consideration is given to your academic performance, the rigor and content of your Bachelor's degree coursework, your performance in courses directly related to the Master's program (if applicable), your documented English language proficiency, your work experience (where relevant), your motivation and commitment as demonstrated in your application essay and discussed in your letters of recommendations.
+Primary consideration is given to your academic performance, the rigor and content of your bachelor's degree coursework, your performance in courses directly related to the master's program (if applicable), your documented English language proficiency, your work experience (where relevant), your motivation and commitment as demonstrated in your application essay and discussed in your letters of recommendation.

 - Bachelor’s degree from an accredited university.